maxslimb/AttendancePlus/README.md

 ## Attendance Plus

 ### **Welcome 👋**
 This project is about how to take attendance using Wifi / Hotspot.
 This project is a WiFi and Wifi Hostpot based attendance system for colleges.
-The gist of the project is to enable teachers to mark students present, without having to waste time in roll calls.
+This project helps teachers to mark students present, without having to waste time in roll calls.

 The app has two modes: One for the teacher and the other for the students.
 The Teacher shares a unique code with students which is the Wfif Hotspot Key.